Contact us Request demo

 Dudley Group NHS Foundation Trust initially deployed basic virtual wards during the COVID-19 pandemic, with the community respiratory team providing support to emergency departments and inpatient wards using paper based virtual care.

-With the success of the first virtual wards at the trust, Black Country Integrated Care Board (ICB) invested in technology from Docobo Remote Monitoring, to help expand virtual wards, to build on the promising outcomes and to extend care beyond traditional hospital settings.
+With the success of the first virtual wards at the trust, Black Country Integrated Care Board (ICB) invested in Docobo Remote Monitoring technology from Graphnet to help expand virtual wards, building on these promising outcomes and extending care beyond traditional hospital settings.
 This remote monitoring technology enables the monitoring of patients at home, and includes capturing vital signs (Home SpO2, NiBP, temperature) as well as the patient answering structured question sets, which helps clinical teams to prioritise patient care efficiently.

 How did the remote monitoring and virtual care work across the trust?